pivotal/docs-tas-adapter/reference-architecture.md

-# Reference architecture
+# Application Service Adapter reference architecture

-This topic provides a path to creating a production deployment of Application Service Adapter.
-However, you do not need to follow this exact path if your use cases warrant a different architecture.
+The Application Service Adapter architecture described here gives you a path to create a production deployment of Application Service Adapter.

-Design decisions described in this topic exemplify the main design issues in planning your Application Service Adapter environment.
+Your use case may warrant a different architecture, but the design decisions described here exemplify the main design issues in planning your Application Service Adapter environment.
 Understanding these decisions can help provide a rationale for any necessary deviation from this architecture.

 * [Tanzu Application Platform installation](#tap-install)
 * [Adapter system requirements](#adapter-reqs)